Our Work

 Our religious experience leads us to place a special value on truth, equality, simplicity and peace.
 These testimonies, as they are known, are lived rather than written.
 They lead Quakers to translate their faith into action by working locally and globally for social justice, to support peacemakers and care for the environment.

-Central England Quakers have established several professionally-run organisations to help carry out our work in the world.
+Central England Quakers have established several professional organisations and volunteer-led committees to help live out our Testimonies to simplicity, truth & integrity, equality and peace.

 Oak Tree House -